Understanding the Varieties of the Black Gum Tree

 Maple trees make for one impressive springtime spectacle.
 But, if you haven’t noticed, maple trees are not always the dominating tree during foliage season — that honor goes to the black gum tree.

-A trunk has two distinct trunks on each side of the tree.
+A tree has two distinct trunks on each side.
 The second trunk runs along the ground and ends in a knot.
-This knot is where the berries are stored after ripening on the branch.
+In this knot, the berries are stored after ripening on the branch.

 Tree Varieties

-Black gum has several varieties, including black gum, swamp black gum, and pepperidge.
+Black gum, also known as bowl gum, has several varieties, including black gum, swamp black gum, and pepperidge.
 Despite minor differences in leaf and bark, they have the same essential characteristics.
 All varieties have oblong-shaped leaves that alternate and measure two to four inches long with smooth margins.
 The fruits are nearly spherical and about one-half inch wide.
-Their brownish skin has a smooth texture with a single seed embedded in the flesh.
+Their brownish skin has a soft texture with a single seed embedded in the flesh.

-Where and Where not To Grow Black Gum
+Where and Where Not to Grow Black Gum: Full Sun Requirements

-The tree is not a famous street tree because it grows tall and drops branches.
-It also requires a significant amount of water — over 50 inches per year.
-For this reason, it does well next to lakes and streams—or even in swamps and bogs.
+Black gum trees are not famous street trees because they grow tall and drop branches.
+They also require significant water—over 50 inches per year.
+For this reason, they do well next to lakes and streams or even in swamps and bogs.
+Black gum trees thrive best in acidic soil, which provides the ideal conditions for their growth and establishment.

 Though this tree attracts attention for its unusual nature, it is not recommended for planting in heavily populated areas such as parks or yards.
 Once English settlers realized the fragrant and nutritious fruits of the black gum, they planted them on their extensive plantations.
 It is common to see black gum trees in front of plantation homes in the southeastern United States.